Five Ways Studying the Arts Can Boost Your Career

 3. The Arts Teach Collaboration and Feedback

 Many careers require people to work with others, accept feedback and improve their work.
-Arts classes can help students get comfortable with that process.
+Arts classes help students get comfortable with that process.

 “One of the biggest things I took from studying art was learning how to give and receive feedback,” said Brock Seals, an STLCC alumnus who earned an associate in fine art from the College and is currently studying graphic design at STLCC-Meramec.